 We used indices of insulin sensitivity and beta cell function estimated from glucose and insulin values and as such could that lead to measurement bias.
 While these indices have all been validated against gold standard measures, it is possible our measures are not sensitivity enough to identify potential associations with NEFA.
 Finally, our cohort consists of individuals at-risk for diabetes, who are primarily female and European-ancestry and, while sex and ethnicity did not influence the results presented from this cohort, our findings may not entirely be generalisable to other populations.
 However, given these limitations, our study also has several strengths, including the longitudinal design and the rigorous statistical techniques and methods applied, which are specifically suited to investigating temporal relationships and to handling the multivariate nature of the data.
 Lastly, our cohort contains highly detailed and comprehensive variable measurements at each collection visit, and has both concentration and mol% data for the fatty acids.

 The role of total NEFA in the etiology of diabetes is well-documented.
 Epidemiological studies have shown that higher NEFA associate with lower insulin secretion and a higher risk for developing diabetes [3, 4, 14, 37].
 In a cross-sectional analysis of the RISCK cohort, total NEFA had a negative association with insulin sensitivity and a particularly strong negative association with beta cell function [13].
-Another cross-sectional study found a null association of total NEFA on beta cell function [38], however they used C-peptide to estimate beta cell function.
+Another cross-sectional study found a null association of total NEFA on beta cell function [38], however C-peptide was used to estimate beta cell function in this study.
 Experimentally, several potential mechanisms have been elucidated for the role of NEFA on beta cell function, particularly for palmitic acid.
 Prolonged exposure to elevated NEFA can induce apoptosis in the beta cells, possibly through endoplasmic reticulum stress, formation of ceramides, and generation of nitric oxide, as well as impairment of proinsulin production and mitochondrial function [2, 6, 39, 40].
-One longitudinal studies also found an inverse association between total NEFA and beta cell function over 10 years in 77 Japanese patients with type 2 diabetes [41], though they used C-peptide to estimate beta cell function.
+One longitudinal study also found an inverse association between total NEFA and beta cell function over 10 years in 77 Japanese patients with type 2 diabetes [41]; in this study C-peptide to estimate beta cell function.
 The present analysis is the first study to our knowledge to examine the longitudinal association of a broad spectrum of individual NEFA on beta cell function in a large cohort.
 We found that there was a strong signal of higher total NEFA, palmitic acid, oleic acid, and linoleic acid modeled as concentrations with lower beta cell function.
 No fatty acid as a mol% had associations with beta cell function.
 Taken together, these results suggest that it is the absolute size of the circulating NEFA fraction, irrespective of any specific composition of fatty acids, that is responsible for the hypothesized lipotoxic effects of NEFA on the beta cells.

 Biologically, in free-living populations chronic elevation of NEFA may be mediating its association with metabolic outcomes through TAG.
 In normal metabolism, NEFA enters the liver and assists in the production of TAG that is to be processed into very-low density lipoproteins (VLDL) [42].
 As such, higher NEFA may contribute to hypertriglyceridemia, which is a known risk factor for diabetes.
 In the sensitivity analysis adjusting for TAG, all associations with beta cell function were attenuated, suggesting that NEFA may in fact be mediating its association with beta cell dysfunction through higher TAG.